BorisBrock/HeidelBridge/README.md

 </div>
 <h1 align="center">Heidel<span style="color:#646bafff">Bridge</span></h1>

-Heidelbridge is a firmware for ESP32 microcontrollers.
-It allows you to bring your [Heidelberg wallbox](https://www.heidelberg-wallbox.eu) into you local WiFi network.
+HeidelBridge is a firmware for ESP32 microcontrollers.
+It allows you to bring your [Heidelberg wallbox](https://www.heidelberg-wallbox.eu) into your WiFi network.
 This is done by turning your wallbox into a [Daheimladen](https://www.daheimladen.de/) compatible device.
-This way the wallbox can easily be integrated into home energy management systems, e.g. [evcc](https://github.com/evcc-io/evcc) (no sponsor token required!).
+This way the wallbox can easily be integrated into home energy management systems like [evcc](https://github.com/evcc-io/evcc) (no sponsor token required!).

 ![PlatformIO CI Build](https://github.com/BorisBrock/Heidelbridge/actions/workflows/build.yml/badge.svg)
 ![Flawfinder Code Analysis](https://github.com/BorisBrock/Heidelbridge/actions/workflows/flawfinder.yml/badge.svg)